Victims of crime: Understanding the support you can expect

 Telling the police about the crime

-You can tell the police about a crime by phone, online or by going to a police station (101 in a non emergency or 999 in an emergency).
-The police should give you information so you know what will happen next and what support you should get.
+You can tell the police about a crime by phone (101 in a non emergency or 999 in an emergency), online or by going to a police station.
+The police should give you information on what will happen next and what support you should get.

 You may be asked by the police to make a witness statement describing what happened during the crime.
 This will give details such as when the crime took place, and where and what you saw.
 As well as this, you can choose to make a Victim Personal Statement (VPS), explaining how the crime has affected you.